lorepozo/cryptocurrency-things/bin/README.md

 ### balance

-There are four balance commands, one each for bitcoin, litecoin, zcash, and all three.
+There are five balance commands, one each for bitcoin, litecoin, ethereum, zcash, and all four.
 Each of these require the corresponding nodes to be running locally (so commands to each cli should work).
-The per-currency commands, `bbalance`, `lbalance`, and `zbalance`, take form at follows:
+The per-currency commands, `bbalance`, `lbalance`, `ebalance`, and `zbalance`, take form at
+follows:

 ```sh
 $ bbalance